kelsonic/langsorts/README.md

 ## Contributing

 Do you see any errors?
-Want to add your own feature?
-Make a pull-request, we'll review it, and then merge it!
+Want to add your own sorting algorithm or language?

+Make a pull-request, we'll review it, and then we'll merge it!

 ## Contributors